learn-co-curriculum/dsc-normality-assumption/README.md

 ## Summary

-In this lesson, you got a quick review of logarithmic functions, and saw how they can be used to transform non normal distributions which can improve the performance of linear regression models.
+In this lesson, you got a quick review of logarithmic functions, and saw how they can be used to transform non-normal distributions which can improve the performance of linear regression models.